Rules of thumb

 We frequently have conversations with customers along the following lines “I’m thinking about a new facility.
 Before I undertake the detailed planning I just need a rough idea about….”

 Our “Contact Management Rules of Thumb” provide broad-brush answers to Frequently Asked Questions based on a combination of mathematical analysis and empirical evidence from real-world users.
-If you need specific advice that takes into account your circumstances than you should consider our consulting services.
+If you need specific advice that takes into account your circumstances then you should consider our consulting services.

 If you would like us to answer your question feel free to ask!